-The Exclusionary Private Monopolisation Guidelines (as of 28 October 2009) acknowledge countervailing buyer power as one of the important factors in assessing the existence of a "substantial restraint of competition".
-The guidelines clearly indicate that where users acquire price bargaining powers, such powers weigh against the finding of a "substantial restraint of competition".
+The Exclusionary Private Monopolisation Guidelines acknowledge countervailing buyer power as one of the important factors in assessing the existence of a 'substantial restraint of competition'.
+The guidelines clearly indicate that where users acquire price bargaining powers, such powers weigh against the finding of a 'substantial restraint of competition'.